Create the Native Menu Bar of Mac Apps with Flutter

 ),

-Implement the action when the item selected
+Implement the procedure executed when selected

 PlatformMenuItem(